jochenjonc/blog-component-state/README.md

 And if we unsubscribe we remove only this function, and not the others.

 **multi-cast**
-This means there is one producer instance fol all subscription. i.e. A subject that emits the values from a single producer to all subscribers.
+This means there is one producer instance fol all subscriptions. i.e. A subject that emits the values from a single producer to all subscribers.

-With this in mind, we can discuss the problem of cold composition in case of our component state.
+With this in mind, we can discuss the problem of cold composition in the case of our **component state**.

 ---